mortadaNotGenius/Sparta-Client/README.md

 I - Use Ctrl+Q To stop the Robot, to pause the Robot use Ctrl+P

-#                                                   license and rules of use,
+#                                                   license and rules of use :

 1 - Do not sell our app.